 “Unexpected crises can destroy businesses and reputations.
 Boards, chief executives and their managers may believe they have a firm grip on the risks they face.
 They should think again.”FT, 2017

-Only 5% of people look past the first page of Google, so first page online impressions are needier than the real life
+Only 5% of people look past the first page of Google, so the first page online impressions are needier than the real life.

 How can you establish a robust online reputation?

-Schuhmann (2020) recommends five key tips that one should practice if in need of a strong reputation online:
+Schuhmann (2020) recommends five critical tips that one should practice if in need of a strong reputation online:

 Get your business counted in directories

-Getting your brand listed over online directories shall direct user traffic, from where the other tools of reputation management will come into charge.
+Getting your brand listed over online directories shall direct user traffic, from where the other reputation management tools will come into charge.

 Develop a Blog

-By developing your own blog i.e. religiously boosted with posts that range from introducing your business and its offerings (Public Relations) to how you utilize tools or even reflection of the customers or product supports in manifesting you as a business Guru!
+Developing your blog, i.e., religiously boosted with posts that range from introducing your business and its offerings (Public Relations) to how you utilize tools or even reflection of the customers or product, supports manifesting you as a business Guru!

-The most important thing here is to be uninterrupted with the articles – a minimum of two articles a week – while sticking to the trend!
+The most important thing here is to be uninterrupted with the articles – a minimum of two pieces a week – while sticking to the trend!

 To tell, even more, a whopping 89 percent of users are likely to believe in online reviews.

-You are ought to be cheering users to post positive reviews about your firm and the products you offer on different social networks available on the Internet.
+You should be cheering users to post positive reviews about your firm and the products you offer on different social networks available on the internet.

 Earn Some Popularity

-You certainly would not be able to set up a good reputation by just sitting back at your seat.
+You certainly would not be able to set up a good reputation by just sitting back in your seat.

 You will have to go head-on!
-We’d suggest you step out there and develop articles or other material, engage tools of online advertising, brand management and take your name as high as possible.
+We’d suggest you step out there and develop articles or other material, engage online advertising tools brand management, and take your name as high as possible.

 Go Social with Your Brand

-As mentioned in Reputation’s (2019) article, 78 percent of users think it’s imperative to search on the content or a company over the Internet prior to planning or working with them.
+As mentioned in reputation’s (2019) article, 78 percent of users think it’s imperative to search on the content or a company over the internet before planning or working with them.

-If you hold an active grip of your business image over social media, you increase the probability of having more users come across your business and it perceived as a brand with a good reputation Schuhmann (2020).
+Suppose you hold an active grip on your business image over social media.
+In that case, you increase the probability of having more users come across your business, and it is perceived as a brand with a good reputation Schuhmann (, 2020).

-Roughly any sectors you can name out has its certain bespoke review network.
+Roughly any sector you can name out has a particular bespoke review network.

-For instance, for health and medical, they have this web called Healthgrade; LawTally for Lawyers ; TripAdvisor for tourism and accommodating and a range of other platforms available to be accessed at any time
+For instance, for health and medical, they have this web called Healthgrades; LawTally for Lawyers; TripAdvisor for tourism and accommodating and a range of other platforms available to be accessed at any time

 Here are four reasons why online reviews could be the key to reputation management: